shekeriev/gitops-and-k8s/demo/demo.md

 kubectl get pods,svc
 ```

 Nice.
 Now, let's do a change.
-For example, add some text to the **fff** file.
+For example, add some text to the **gitops-app/app/index.php** file.

 Then stage, commit and push the changes to the repository